 The important point is that policies which emphasise and encourage freehold may unintentionally or inadvertently discriminate against other forms of tenure which may be more appropriate for large sections of the population.
-For example, it is common for many low-income households to prefer the mobility offered by rental tenure systems, providing they enjoy adequate security and legal rights.
+For example, it is common for many low-income households to prefer the social cohesion which customary systems offer under conditions of rapid social change, or the mobility offered by rental tenure systems, providing they enjoy adequate security and legal protection.
 Such protection may be easier to achieve in land markets which encourage a variety of tenure options, rather than one at the expense of others.